mttmortensen/Knowledge-Center/README.md

   - Content (what you did, learned, tried, etc.)
   - Tag (Quick label like "breakthrough", "confused", "research")
   - ContributesToProgress (true/false)

+• Domain
+  - Name (e.g., "Programming", "Music", "Fitness")
+  - Description
+  - CreatedAt timestamp
+  - Status (Active or not in use at the moment)

 🚫 DESIGN PHILOSOPHY
 ---------------------